Old North Speaker Series: Lecture + Community Conversation

 Forcing Freedom: Understanding Black Abolitionists and the Politics of Violence

 Presented in partnership with National Parks of Boston

-Kellie Carter Jackson is a 19th century historian in the Department of Africana Studies at Wellesley College.
-She earned her BA from Howard University and her PhD from Columbia University.
+Kellie Carter Jackson is a 19th-century historian in the Department of Africana Studies at Wellesley College.
+She earned her BA from Howard University and her Ph.D. from Columbia University.
 Her book, Force & Freedom: Black Abolitionists and the Politics of Violence (University of Pennsylvania Press) provides the first historical analysis exclusively focused on the tactical use of violence among antebellum black activists.
 Carter Jackson is also co-editor of Reconsidering Roots: Race, Politics, & Memory (Athens: University of Georgia Press).
 Together, Ball and Carter Jackson have curated the largest collection of essays dedicated to the history and impact of Alex Haley’s Roots.
-Carter Jackson was also featured in the History Channel’s documentary, Roots: A History Revealed which was nominated for a NAACP Image Award in 2016.
-Follow her on twitter @kcarterjackson.
+Carter Jackson was also featured in the History Channel’s documentary, Roots: A History Revealed which was nominated for an NAACP Image Award in 2016.
+Follow her on Twitter @kcarterjackson.